Turjoy-barua/weatherlive/README.md

-1. historical data api need to be changes openweathermap.com --> open-meteo.com
+1. historical data needs to be fixed for all the fucntions
-    other code gonna use the same api
 2. for grapics we're gonna use streamlit which will use a web interface or gonna keep on terminal